LIVE RECORDINGS - BEAT THE BOOTS

 Fall 1977 - 1978

 This was the tour providing the basic tracks for "Sheik Yerbouti" with Zappa taking a leap regarding production techniques and sound quality.
 His second film for the cinema, "Baby snakes", was build up around the November Halloween shows at the Palladium in New York.
 Originally it was only shown on a few locations, remaining unknown to the majority of fans.
 Things got better with the video and DVD releases.
 Today "Baby snakes" offers the most complete and most varied concert registration on film.
-Most official recordings from 1977 are on these two sources.
+Most official recordings by Zappa himself from 1977 are on these two sources, while the ZFT released all of these Halloween concerts on a stick.
 Meanwhile Zappa was at war with Warner Bros. and without a record contract, so fans would have to wait till 1979 for new material.

 For the fall tour of 1978 Vinnie Colaiuta replaced Terry Bozzio as drummer, otherwise things remained basically the same.
 Till recently little was available from this specific tour, with the ZFT jumping in the gap with their 2003 "Halloween" audio DVD.
 It features a lengthy "Black napkins - The deathless horsie" solo with Shankar as a guest player on violin.